Observed situation in France for the week 02 of the year 2026, from 01/05/2026 to 01/11/2026 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a similar activity level compared to those usually observed at this time of the year (consolidated data for 2025w18: 58 [46; 69]).
+Subject to future data consolidation, this rate is increasing compared to the previous week but corresponds to a lower level of activity those usually observed at this time of the year (consolidated data for 2026w01: 61 [56; 67]).

 Estimated weekly incidence rate Estimated weekly incidence